lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-house-with-garden /> Lives in your home directory: `~/.nuxtrc`;
+- <twemoji-house-with-garden /> Lives in your home directory: `~/.nuxtrc`
-- <twemoji-bar-chart /> Used by Nuxt to store telemetry preferences;
+- <twemoji-bar-chart /> Used by Nuxt to store telemetry preferences
-- <twemoji-gear /> Uses the same interface as `nuxt.config.js`;
+- <twemoji-gear /> Uses the same interface as `nuxt.config.js`
-- <twemoji-japanese-castle /> Used as a base to resolve Nuxt configs;
+- <twemoji-japanese-castle /> Used as a base to resolve Nuxt configs
-- <twemoji-japanese-service-charge-button /> Uses RC syntax instead of JSON/JavaScript.
+- <twemoji-japanese-service-charge-button /> Uses RC syntax instead of JSON/JavaScript

 </v-clicks>